avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 18 : BreadCrumb
 Indicate the current page’s location within a navigational hierarchy that automatically adds separators via CSS.

+### - Day 19 : Progress
+Documentation and examples for using Bootstrap custom progress bars featuring support for stacked bars, animated backgrounds, and text labels.